vkokkinis/identity-iris-keycloak-image/README.md

 ### build:image

-This job will build the _CKI_ using Docker commands.
+This job will build the _IKI_ using Docker commands.
 It uses the artifacts created with `build:extensions`.

 **You still need to provide your registry path (authorization for it) etc. (variables marked with TBP prefix)**